kecnry/distl/docs/examples/collections.md

 Now let's imagine a scenario where we want to draw from the following sub-distributions: 'gaussian', 'uniform', 'mvg_a', and 'mvg_c' (but let's say we don't want 'mvg_b').
 Here we want to *maintain* the covariances between 'mvg_a' and 'mvg_c' while *independently* sampling from 'gaussian' and 'uniform'.

+Yes, in theory you could call sample on `g`, `u`, `mvg` and just ignore the second index in the returned arrays from `mvg.sample`... but a [DistributionCollection](../api/DistributionCollection.md) starts to provide some convenience in this case for both plotting and accessing the probabilities of a given drawn sample.
+This becomes especially useful when coupled with [sample caching](./sample_cache.md).

-To learn about slicing multivariate distributions, see [multivariate slicing](./multivariate_slice.md).
+To learn more about slicing multivariate distributions, see [multivariate slicing](./multivariate_slice.md), but in simple terms it allows you to select a single dimension from a multivariate distribution, acting like a univariate distribution but still retaining the underlying covariances of the multivariate distribution.

 ```python